BigIskander/Handwriting-keyboard-for-Linux-tesseract/README.md

 Program based on script from https://github.com/ChenYuHo/handwriting.js

-To recongize handwritten pattern program uses Google API.
+To recognize handwritten pattern program uses Google API.

 You can change language of recognition by editing this line <code>language: 'zh-CN',</code> in /src/main.ts file.